Organizational roles and responsibilities

 Time commitment: There is no specific time obligation—only opportunities to engage.
 We may also consult you occasionally on your areas of expertise.
 Perhaps 1–4 hours a month is a reasonable starting expectation for people already involved in doing or using research, plus potential additional paid assignments.

-Our Incentives and norms document also provide some guidance on the nature of work and the time involved.
+Our Incentives and norms document also provides some guidance on the nature of work and the time involved.

-Compensation: We have put together a preliminary/trial compensation formula (incentives and norms); we aim to fairly compensate people for time spent on work done to support The Unjournal, and to provide incentives for suggesting and helping to prioritize research for evaluation.
-In addition, evaluation management work will be compensated at roughly $300–$450 per project.
+Compensation: We aim to fairly compensate people for time spent on work done to support The Unjournal, and to provide incentives for suggesting and helping to prioritize research for evaluation.
+See the Norms and Compensation page.
+Evaluation management work will be compensated at roughly $300–$450 per project.

 Who we are looking for: For the FS roles, we are seeking active researchers, practitioners, and stakeholders with a strong publication record and/or involvement in the research and/or research-linked policy and prioritization processes.
 For the AB, also people with connections to academic, governmental, or relevant non-profit institutions, and/or involvement in open science, publication, and research evaluation processes.
 People who can offer relevant advice, experience, guidance, or help communicate our goals, processes, and progress.